LucieCartairade/eDNA_Methodology/README.md

 - `script_adding_seq_to_res_sum_tax.py`: Adding corresponding consensus sequence to each OTU
 - `script_counting_reads.py`: Counting the number of reads in each OTU cluster and create a matrix OTU table

+The OTU table Analyses folder contains R scripts to built figure from *Optimizing a novel eDNA-based framework for Reef Fish Biodiversity monitoring using an Autonomous Filtration Systems and in situ Nanopore Sequencing*. **doi link**

+# Bioinformatics pipeline
 ## Basecalling with guppy
 https://github.com/asadprodhan/GPU-accelerated-guppy-basecalling
 ``` bash